Jacob-Su-ctct/LiftDesign-format/README.md

 ### Open questions:
 - We have the UUID for designs in ObjectStore database, but so far, I don't think we have referenced them in design files.
 Do we need to have the UUIDs for the surfaces and UUID for the design file in the LandXML?
+Answer:  We can consult with Whakaoti together when we have a complete picture.